TolikPylypchuk/SharpHook/docs/articles/migration.md

 # Migration Guide

+## Version 4 to 5

+Version 5 contains multiple breaking changes, so you may need to change your code to upgrade.

+Almost all `KeyCode` values were changed.
+New codes were added and some were removed.
+Before upgrading, make sure that no numeric key code values are persisted since they will be incompatible.
+The actual enum values are meaningless and may be changed again in the future.
+Make sure to only use the enum constant names, e.g. when persisting key codes.

+Mouse wheel events were changed. `MouseWheelEventData` doesn't contain `Amount` anymore - instead only `Rotation` should be considered the value of the scroll.
+Mouse wheel simulation was changed as well and doesn't accept the amount anymore.
+Instead it accepts the scroll direction and type which makes it possible to simulate horizontal scrolling.

+`KeyboardEventData.KeyChar` was renamed to `KeyboardEventData.RawKeyChar`.
+Since the key char is of type `ushort` for marshalling reasons but should be used as a `char`, the `KeyboardEventData.KeyChar` property was added, which simply casts `KeyboardEventData.RawKeyChar` to `char`.

+`LogEntryParser` is now a singleton and doesn't have a public constructor.

+The constants in the `MouseWheelScrollDirection` enum were shortened: `VerticalDirection` to `Vertical` and `HorizontalDirection` to `Horizontal`.

+All methods in all structs in the `UioHook.Native` namespace are now marked as `readonly`.

+The minimum .NET Framework version was bumped to 4.6.2 since 4.6.1 is not supported anymore.
+Support for Windows on Arm32 was removed since it was removed in .NET 5.

+Support for Mac Catalyst was added which makes it possible to use SharpHook in MAUI apps on macOS.

+SharpHook.Reactive now depends on Rx.NET 6.0.0.

 ## Version 3 to 4

 Version 4 contains a couple breaking changes, so you may need to change your code to upgrade.